-I am a Junior Professor for the Philosophy of Science at the University of Bielefeld, Germany.
-I have a strong interest in the philosophy of biology and the metaphysics of science (in practice).
+I am a Full Professor for Philosophy of Science at the Department of Philosophy at Bielefeld University, Germany.
+I have a strong interest in the philosophy of biology and in the metaphysics of science (in practice).
 Read more about my research here.

 I studied philosophy and biology at the University of Muenster.
 In 2012, I received a PhD from the University of Cologne, with a thesis on “The Ontic Account of Explanatory Reduction in Biology”.
 I worked as a postdoctoral fellow at the Department of Philosophy at the University of Geneva, Switzerland, and in the DFG Research Group “Causation and Explanation” at the University of Cologne.